JackEdwards-IT/wordpress-petstore/readme.md

 # Wordpress Petshop Demo

 Due to the nature of wordpress it doesn't make sense to put the entire codebase on github.
 I have added the wp-content folder so that code for themeing and custom plugins can be used.
-I have also included a pdf with some screenshots of the functionality TODO.
+I have also included a pdf with some screenshots of the functionality and a brief overview.
+[Project Overview](Project-Overview.pdf)

 To see the site live please use this link: http://pet-shop-demo.onlinewebshop.net/